hayden-fr/ComfyUI-Model-Manager/README.md

   - `Ctrl+s` or `⌘+S` to save a note when the textarea is in focus.
   - Autosave can be enabled in settings.
 (Note: Once the model info view is closed, the undo history is lost.)
 - Change or remove a model's preview image.
 - View training tags and use the random tag generator to generate prompt ideas.
+(Inspired by the one in A1111.)

 ### Settings Tab

 <img src="demo/tab-settings.png" alt="Model Manager Demo Screenshot" width="65%"/>

-- The settings tab settings are saved to `ui_settings.yaml`.
+- Settings are saved to `ui_settings.yaml`.
 - Most settings should update immediately, but a few may require a page reload to take effect.
 - Press the "Fix Extensions" button to correct all image file extensions in the model directories.
 (Note: This may take a minute or so to complete.)